berrypatrick01/unicenta-backoffice/README.md

 ### If you have any suggestions or feature requests for this project, please email me at: berrypatrick94@gmail.com

+## Requirements:
+- A Webserver that will serve the pages
+- Remote Mysql Server connection (Information for how do to this can be found here: https://www.cyberciti.biz/tips/how-do-i-enable-remote-access-to-mysql-database-server.html)
+- Unicenta Connected to the MYSQL Database
+- Unicenta 4.4.2 Up (However i do have a version of this for versions before 4.4.2, this is available on request, Email me!)

 ## How do i install Unicenta Back-Office?

 ### To install, download and extract the zip file into your webservers 'WWW' Directory.